nitindhar7/pycrawler/README.markdown

 Pycrawler queries Google using its ajax API to retrieve the *top 8 results*.
 The API allows more than 8 results to be obtained granted an API Token is used.

-The crawler module retrieves URLs that are crawled and stored pages are locally.
-The data structure used to store urls is a simple queue using the Python dictionary structure.
+The crawler module retrieves URLs that are crawled and pages are stored locally.
+The data structure used to store urls is a combination of a simple queue and a dictionary structure.
 URLs are normalized before they are stored to ensure consistency and uniqueness.
+Each time a link is saved, it is appended to a log file in the 'data' folder.

 Shortcomings
 ------------